 - (1) Before award of a public works contract, a bidder must meet the following responsibility criteria to be considered a responsible bidder and qualified to be awarded a public works project.
-The bidder must: - (a) At the time of bid submittal, have a certificate of registration in compliance with RCW 18.27; - (b) Have a current state unified business identifier number; - (c) If applicable, have industrial insurance coverage for the bidder's employees working in Washington as required in RCW 51; an employment security department number as required in RCW 50; and a state excise tax registration number as required in RCW 82; - (d) Not be disqualified from bidding on any public works contract under RCW 39.06.010 or 39.12.065 (3). - (e) If bidding on a public works project subject to the apprenticeship utilization requirements in RCW 39.04.320, not have been found out of compliance by the Washington state apprenticeship and training council for working apprentices out of ratio, without appropriate supervision, or outside their approved work processes as outlined in their standards of apprenticeship under RCW 49.04 for the one-year period immediately preceding the date of the bid solicitation; and - (f) Have received training on the requirements related to public works and prevailing wage under this chapter and chapter 39.12 RCW.
+The bidder must: - (a) At the time of bid submittal, have a certificate of registration in compliance with RCW 18.27, a plumbing contractor license in compliance with RCW 18.106, an elevator contractor license in compliance with RCW 70.87, or an electrical contractor license in compliance with RCW 19.28, as required under the provisions of those chapters; - (b) Have a current state unified business identifier number; - (c) If applicable, have industrial insurance coverage for the bidder's employees working in Washington as required in RCW 51; an employment security department number as required in RCW 50; and a state excise tax registration number as required in RCW 82; - (d) Not be disqualified from bidding on any public works contract under RCW 39.06.010 or 39.12.065 (3). - (e) If bidding on a public works project subject to the apprenticeship utilization requirements in RCW 39.04.320, not have been found out of compliance by the Washington state apprenticeship and training council for working apprentices out of ratio, without appropriate supervision, or outside their approved work processes as outlined in their standards of apprenticeship under RCW 49.04 for the one-year period immediately preceding the date of the bid solicitation; and - (f) Have received training on the requirements related to public works and prevailing wage under this chapter and RCW 39.12.
 The bidder must designate a person or persons to be trained on these requirements.
-The training must be provided by the Department of Labor Aand Industries or by a training provider whose curriculum is approved by the department.
+The training must be provided by the Department of Labor and Industries or by a training provider whose curriculum is approved by the department.
 The Department, in consultation with the prevailing wage advisory committee, must determine the length of the training.
 Bidders that have completed three or more public works projects and have had a valid business license in Washington for three or more years are exempt from this subsection.
-The Department of Labor and Lindustries must keep records of entities that have satisfied the training requirement or are exempt and make the records available on its web site.
+The Department of Labor and Industries must keep records of entities that have satisfied the training requirement or are exempt and make the records available on its web site.
 Responsible parties may rely on the records made available by the department regarding satisfaction of the training requirement or exemption; and

-- (g) Within the three-year period immediately preceding the date of the bid solicitation, not have been determined by a final and binding citation and notice of assessment issued by the Department of Llabor and lindustries or through a civil judgment entered by a court of limited or general jurisdiction to have willfully violated, as defined in RCW 49.48.082, any provision of RCW 49.46, 49.48, or 49.52. - (2) Before award of a public works contract, a bidder shall submit to the contracting agency a signed statement in accordance with RCW 9A.72.085 verifying under penalty of perjury that the bidder is in compliance with the responsible bidder criteria requirement of subsection (1)(g) of this section.
+- (g) Within the three-year period immediately preceding the date of the bid solicitation, not have been determined by a final and binding citation and notice of assessment issued by the Department of Labor and Industries or through a civil judgment entered by a court of limited or general jurisdiction to have willfully violated, as defined in RCW 49.48.082, any provision of RCW 49.46, 49.48, or 49.52. - (2) Before award of a public works contract, a bidder shall submit to the contracting agency a signed statement in accordance with RCW 5.50 verifying under penalty of perjury that the bidder is in compliance with the responsible bidder criteria requirement of subsection (1)(g) of this section.
 A contracting agency may award a contract in reasonable reliance upon such a sworn statement.